chariotsolutions/phonegap-nfc/README.md

 On **Android** this method *must* be called from within an NDEF Event Handler.

-On **iOS** this method should be called outside the NDEF Event Handler, it will start a new scanning session.
+On **iOS** this method can be called outside the NDEF Event Handler, it will start a new scanning session.
+Optionally you can reuse the read session to write data.
+See example below.

 On **Windows** this method *may* be called from within the NDEF Event Handler.

 On **Windows Phone 8.1** this method should be called outside the NDEF Event Handler, otherwise Windows tries to read the tag contents as you are writing to the tag.

+### Examples

 #### Android